The school system is strained… that’s a fact.

-If your child has received a diagnosis from a qualified professional that has determined they have special needs, you most likely will be looking into the prospect of enrolling your child in special education services through the school system.
+You most likely will be looking into enrolling your child in special education services through the school system.

-For successful placement into this type of program, you will need first to have a meeting with school officials to develop your child’s Individualized Education Plan (IEP).
+For successful placement into this type of program, you will need first have to meet with school officials.
+During this meeting, the IEP will start to develop your child’s Individualized Education Plan (IEP).

 What Is An Individualized Education Plan, Or IEP?

-An Individualized Education Plan, often referred to by the acronym IEP, is an education plan that is designed around your child’s unique needs and is designed to help your child reach obtainable goals within the given school year.
+An Individualized Education Plan, often referred to by the acronym IEP, is an education plan that is designed around your child’s unique needs.
+It is to help your child reach specific obtainable goals within the given school year.

-These goals are based around what your child can do versus what they’re expected to learn, and helps establish a basic guideline for the direction your child’s education should take for the foreseeable future.
+These goals are based on what your child can do versus what they expect them to learn.
+This helps establish a basic guideline for the direction your child’s education should take for the foreseeable future.

 According to the Individuals with Disabilities Education Act (IDEA) of 2004, an IEP should be “a statement of the child’s present levels of academic achievement and functional performance… [and] a statement of measurable annual goals, including academic and functional goals designed to meet the child’s needs that result from the child’s disability to enable the child to be involved in and make progress in the general education curriculum.”